AMartins87/py_man/README.md

 ## **CREDITS**
 - Thanks to Code Institute for the deployment terminal
 -
-- Thanks to tutors from Tutor Support - namely Sean Murphy and John Traas.
+- Thanks to tutors from Tutor Support - namely Sean and John for guiding me through my issues with repetitive characters not being counted into the masked word and huge thanks to Igor who helped me find a bug in my while statement logic.

 - I used **w3schools** and **docs.python** which helped me understand Python functions and method better.